Simulation-Based Discharge Program

 • Inability to breathe without assistance

-A gastrostomy tube (G-tube) is a soft, plastic tube connected to your child’s stomach through a small abdominal incision.
-This tube allows you to nourish your child when chewing or swallowing is difficult or impossible.
+A gastrostomy tube (G-tube) is a soft, plastic tube connected to your child’s stomach through a small surgical cut in the abdomen.
+This tube allows you to feed your child when chewing or swallowing is difficult or impossible.

 Children may need a gastrostomy tube for the following reasons:

-• Feeding disorders, such as uncontrollable food aversion
+• Feeding disorders, such as an uncontrollable dislike of foods

 • Malnutrition